 Finally, we can live forever with God on a New Earth.
 This task of spiritual formation is never completed in this lifetime.
 Ultimately, we place our hope the resurrection, when we will be reformed both physically and spiritually.

 The Biblical worldview presents both a low and high view of humanity.
 On the one hand, our problem is far more dire than just sickness or self-alienation.
 It is sin, for which we hold personal responsibility.
-On the other hand, we are loved by the Creator of the universe and the value that He places on us is far more than we could ever place on ourselves.
+On the other hand, we are loved by our Creator and the value that He places on us is far more than we could ever place on ourselves.